Three edgy behaviors of CEOs that you can master

 3) The desire to test the limits of performance.
 In extreme sports, this can include technologically advanced equipment or vehicles, the adversarial environment (ocean, thin air, mountain face), as well as the edgeworker’s own strength and endurance.
 CEOs report being motivated by similar challenges even more than financial compensation.

-A CEO may never want to base dive with a parachute, but they have to thrive on making business negotiations, acquisitions and organizational change, in which failure can cost a career.
+A CEO may never want to BASE jump, but they have to thrive on making business negotiations, acquisitions and organizational change, in which failure can cost a career.